 Due to intensive use and faster accumulation of dust and contaminants in ventilation ducts.

-Periodic cleaning of your ducts not only improves the building’s energy performance, but also extends the system’s lifespan and reduces health risks for occupants.
+Regular duct maintenance not only improves the building’s energy performance but also extends the system’s lifespan and reduces health risks for occupants.

-Filters play a key role in trapping airborne particles and protecting system components.
-When clogged, they block airflow and overwork motors, which can lead to premature failure.
+Air filters play a key role in capturing airborne particles and protecting system components.
+When they become saturated, they restrict airflow and strain the motors, which can lead to premature failures.

-A strict filter replacement or cleaning schedule should be followed based on manufacturer recommendations and real usage conditions.
+A strict schedule for replacing or cleaning air filters should be established, based on manufacturer recommendations and actual usage conditions.

 -